Outside the Classroom

 The Student Council

 The student council was formed in 2004 by two students and, initially, functioned independently to organize school functions and service projects.
-Over the years this has changed and the student council is now directed by the faculty council.
+Over the years this has changed and the student council now works with members of the faculty.
 Some of the events that have been organized include the Thanksgiving food drive, school spirit week, a Halloween costume contest, and a Valentine’s Day Dance.
 Student council members are expected to attend regular meetings where they are encouraged to voice their opinions and help prepare for the events.

 The Faculty Council

 The Faculty council was formed in 2004 to get staff together to generate ideas and to feel that they had a voice in the school.
 The Faculty Council has gone through many changes.
-At present it has only four members but is always looking for ways to encourage others to get involved.
-Currently its focus is almost entirely social with an emphasis on developing social skills and a sense of belonging among the students.
+At present it is not active.
+Currently its focus was almost entirely social, with an emphasis on developing social skills and a sense of belonging among the students.
 In earlier years the Faculty Council also sponsored some academic activities.
 For several years the Faculty Council worked with the Student Council to run a school store.

 The College Fair